TypeFox/monaco-components/packages/monaco-editor-react/README.md

 # React component for Monaco-Editor and Monaco Languageclient

-This packages provides a React component that it based on [monaco-editor-wrapper](../monaco-editor-wrapper/).
+This packages provides a React component that it based on the [monaco-editor-wrapper](../monaco-editor-wrapper/).
 It behaves in nearly the same way as the monaco editor, with the primary difference being that you interact with it through a React component.

-The [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient) can be activated to connect to a language server either via jsonrpc over a websocket to an exernal server process or via language server protocol for browser where the language server runs in a web worker.
+The [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient) can be activated to connect to a language server either via jsonrpc over a websocket to an exernal server process, or via the Language Server Protocol for the browser where the language server runs in a web worker.

 ## Getting Started

+We recommend using [Volta](https://volta.sh/) to ensure your node & npm are on known good versions.

 If you have node.js LTS available, then from the root of the project run: